omais-shafi/AccuracyRT_Darknet/Indian-Traffic-Dataset/README.md

  To obtain precision and recall at some fixed IOU(say 0.75), you can edit the <b>cocoeval.py</b> (Edit function Summarize in the file) file present in the system as pycocotools is installed. <i>cocoeval.py</i> is present at the location <i> ~/coco/PythonAPI/pycocotools/cocoeval.py</i> (Assuming the pycocotools is installed in the home directory)

-# Steps to obtain the accuracy for Darknet Models
+# Accuracy Calculation for Darknet Models
 * Download the folder from the google drive link.
 Make a directory with the name <i>data</i> and put the folder <i>large_data</i> inside it.

 <h3> Command to obtain recall</h3>